 International Trade Administration, U.S. Department of Commerce.

-Notice of an opportunity for travel and tourism industry leaders to apply for membership on the Board of Directors of the Corporation for Travel Promotion.
+Second notice of an opportunity for travel and tourism industry leaders to apply for membership on the Board of Directors of the Corporation for Travel Promotion.
+The initial notice for this opportunity was published on Friday, July 19, 2019.

 The Department of Commerce is currently seeking applications from travel and tourism leaders from specific industries for membership on the Board of Directors (Board) of the Corporation for Travel Promotion (doing business as Brand USA).
 The purpose of the Board is to guide the Corporation for Travel Promotion on matters relating to the promotion of the United States as a travel destination and communication of travel facilitation issues, among other tasks.

-All applications must be received by the National Travel and Tourism Office by close of business on Friday, August 17, 2018.
+All applications must be received by the National Travel and Tourism Office by close of business on Wednesday, September 25, 2019.
+Applicants who applied to the previously published Federal Register Notice (7/19/19) do not need to re-apply.

 Please submit application information by email to CTPBoard@trade.gov.